Course Registration Important Dates (2023-2024)

 The courses listed in the warning may still be used towards the elective component (total unit count) of your degree, but you will have to choose one or more further courses within the discipline to use towards your Plan requirements.
 You may also wish to seek academic advice from your department.

 Note that this warning appears even if you have already completed courses such that no more than the maximum will be used in your Plan.
 If you identify which of the courses in excess of the maximum you intend to use as electives only they can be excluded from the Plan by student exception and the warning can be removed.

 Some Plans contain secondary requirements that are shared with the Core, Option and Supporting courses.
 Such a requirement appears under "Part 6.
 Notes" in the Plans portion of the Arts and Science Academic Calendar.
 For example, the History Major Plan requires the student to take 6.0 units from a course in Canadian History as one of their Core or Supporting courses.
 Similarly, a few Programs also have minimum requirements.
 For example, the BSc and BCmp Programs require that 48.0 of the 90.0 total unit count be chosen from courses in the Sciences or Mathematics.

-Once the Other Requirements are fulfilled, this message will disappear from the Advising Report and the student need not be further concerned with it.
+Once the Other Requirements are fulfilled, this message will disappear from the report and the student need not be further concerned with it.